One More Time...: Writing and recording

 One More Time... also marks their first album to be entirely produced by Barker.
 Prior to the album, Barker had produced a few of the band's previous songs and worked with a few other artists, most notably with Machine Gun Kelly's Tickets to My Downfall (2020).
 He initially was reticent to broach the subject between the three—"it was a sensitive subject," he confessed in the interview with Kaufman—but simply took control of the process when the rest of the band left for the day, arranging and piecing together songs digitally.
 All of the guitars were recorded with Fractal's Axe-Fx processor, eliminating the lengthy time needed to solidify guitar tones.
 Engineer Aaron Rubin used this as a way of mitigating DeLonge's frequent tendency to re-write.
 Likewise, many of the songs utilize Barker's preset templates and digital plugins he had used at the Waiting Room for other artists.
 For One More Time..., Barker found himself "taking myself out of being in the band, and being a fan" in a way to help build the songs the way he wanted them to sound.
 Barker often thought back to their old producer, Jerry Finn, and what he would have done if he were still their producer.
 In response to a fan question following the album's release, Barker also stated that he would've dedicated the album in memory of Finn.

-Most of the drums were tracked on a stainless steel DW kit.
-Barker used cloth drum dampeners (called "quesadillas") extensively for a focused tone, as he preferred a drum sound without excessive ringing or overtones.
-Barker noted in a Reverb.com interview that some had questioned if the drums were programmed due to their consistent sound.
-"They sound dry and quick, and don't take up too much space [in the mix]," he said.
-One exception was the stripped-down title ballad, which simply employs brushes on a vintage Ludwig Black Beauty snare from 1938.
-Most of the time Barker would pick a sample to stack underneath the drums in the mix, but in moderation: "If you rely too much on stacks, why are you even changing snare drums? [...] for the most part, I like to lean on the [natural] sound of the snare drum," he said.